-REC Solar offers four series of solar panels for residential and commercial systems:
+REC offers six series of solar panels for residential and commercial systems:

-EnergySage has reviewed the product specifications of each REC Solar panel series to make your solar research process easier.
-As the leading online marketplace for homeowners considering solar, EnergySage is uniquely positioned to evaluate the technical specifications of REC Solar solar panels and help you compare them to other manufacturers on the market.
+EnergySage has reviewed the product specifications of each REC’s solar panel series to make your solar research process easier.
+As the leading online marketplace for homeowners considering solar, EnergySage is uniquely positioned to evaluate the technical specifications of REC solar panels and help you compare them to other manufacturers on the market.

-How REC Solar panels compare to other panel manufacturers
+How REC’s solar panels compare to other panel manufacturers

 There are four key metrics that you should review as you evaluate solar panel quality: efficiency, performance, warranties, and price.
-EnergySage has developed REC Solar panel reviews for each metric to help make your solar decision easier.
-We’ve also created a comparison of REC Solar panels against other leading panel manufacturers that are frequently featured in offers to homeowners and businesses shopping for solar on the EnergySage Solar Marketplace.
+EnergySage has developed REC’s solar panel reviews for each metric to help make your solar decision easier.
+We’ve also created a comparison of REC’s solar panels against other leading panel manufacturers that are frequently featured in offers to homeowners and businesses shopping for solar on the EnergySage Solar Marketplace.

 The term “solar panel efficiency” refers to how well a solar panel captures sunlight and converts it into useful electricity.
 In the same conditions, a high-efficiency solar panel will produce more electricity than a lower-efficiency panel of the same size.
 For this reason, a higher efficiency rating is generally preferable.

-The efficiency of your REC Solar panels will vary depending on the specific model that you choose for your system.
-Panels in REC Solar’s product line have an efficiency rating of 14.5% to 17%.
-This puts REC Solar panels in the “standard” efficiency category for solar.
+The efficiency of your REC solar panels will vary depending on the specific model that you choose for your system.
+Panels in REC ’s product line have an efficiency rating of 16.5% to 21.7%.

 Performance (Temperature Coefficient)

 Your solar panels will likely see more than a few hot and sunny days over the course of each year, so ideally, they will have the lowest temperature coefficient possible.
-As you can see in the graph below, REC Solar panels have temperature coefficients ranging from -0.4 to -0.39.
+As you can see in the graph below, REC solar panels have temperature coefficients ranging from -0.37 to -0.26.

 Whether you’re buying a TV, a car, or solar panels, the manufacturer should stand behind their product with a strong warranty.
 A solar panel’s materials warranty (sometimes referred to as the product or equipment warranty) is a guarantee from the manufacturer that they will replace your panel if it fails as a result of manufacturing defects or environmental issues.

 Most solar panel manufacturers offer a 10-year materials warranty, but some higher-end solar panels come with a 12, 15, 20, or even 25-year warranty.
-REC Solar offers a standard 10-year warranty against any defects in their solar panels.
+REC offers a maximum of a 20-year warranty against any defects in their solar panels.

 How much do REC Solar panels cost?

 For many homeowners, the final decision around the solar equipment you choose rests on cost.
-The total price you pay for a solar energy system with REC Solar panels will vary depending on the other equipment (such as inverters and mounts) used in the installation, as well as the characteristics of your roof.
+The total price you pay for a solar energy system with REC’s solar panels will vary depending on the other equipment (such as inverters and mounts) used in the installation, as well as the characteristics of your roof.

-To identify the range of prices for REC Solar PV systems, we analyzed quotes including REC Solar solar panels that homeowners received from installers on the EnergySage Solar Marketplace.
-Most REC Solar PV systems are typically priced between $2.78 and $3.05 per watt, which makes them a strong value in the market for home solar.
+To identify the range of prices for REC solar PV systems, we analyzed quotes including REC solar panels that homeowners received from installers on the EnergySage Solar Marketplace.
+Most REC’s solar PV systems are typically priced between $2.62 and $3.18 per watt, which makes them a strong value in the market for home solar.

-This means that, for an average 5 kW system, your gross cost (before you subtract any tax credits or other incentives) would be anywhere from $13,900 to $15,250.
+This means that, for an average 6 kW system, your gross cost (before you subtract any tax credits or other incentives) would be anywhere from $15,720 to $19,080.
 Additionally, most homeowners end up paying much less than the total gross cost.
-With the 30 percent federal tax credit for solar, which everyone is eligible for, a 5 kW system with REC Solar panels would cost anywhere from $9,730 to $10,675.
+With the 30 percent federal tax credit for solar, which everyone is eligible for, a 6 kW system with REC’s solar panels would cost anywhere from $11,004 to $13,356.
 There are plenty of state-level solar incentives and rebates that can help you reduce upfront costs even further.

-Many of our qualified, pre-vetted solar installers offer REC Solar in their quotes to EnergySage users.
-When registering, simply note in your profile that you’re interested in receiving quotes that include REC Solar panels for your home.
+Many of our qualified, pre-vetted solar installers offer REC solar panels in their quotes to EnergySage users.
+When registering, simply note in your profile that you’re interested in receiving quotes that include REC solar panels for your home.

 Other EnergySage solar equipment resources